 Lifestyle change is the best medicine that we can take to help maintain a healthy cardiovascular system.

-Chocolate and blood pressure reduction certainly are connected.
+So we can conclude that chocolate and blood pressure reduction certainly are connected.
 Learn about some more foods that could have a positive effect.